mherndon6/WebGL-Museum/readme.md

-Team #22 - CS 174A Spring 2015 Final Project
+UCLA - CS 174A Spring 2015 Final Project

-Members:
+Contributors:
     Bartholomew Elliott
     Mitchell Herndon
     Austin Pineda

-After cloning the repo, make sure to run chrome with option --allow-file-access-from-files or use firefox (has much more lag).
+After cloning the repo, make sure to run chrome with option --allow-file-access-from-files or use firefox (lags a bit worse).
 Since there are so many textures, the project is fairly graphics-intensive.
 Some older laptops have a harder time running it smoothly.

 For our term project, we created a museum in WebGL.
 The museum incorporates all of the basic topics from the first half of the course, including: